McKenzie, Tennessee

 McKenzie is a city at the tripoint of Carroll, Henry, and Weakley counties in Tennessee, United States.
 The population was 5,310 at the 2010 census.

-It is home to Bethel University and the Tennessee College of Applied Technology at McKenzie.
+History

+The city of McKenzie was originally surveyed and platted in 1865 on land that belonged to James McKenzie.
+This land was at the crossroads of the main lines for the Nashville & Northwestern Railroad and the Louisville & Memphis Railroad, and a station, originally called "McKenzie Station" was erected at the crossing.
+The town was incorporated by the state of Tennessee on January 22, 1869.

+On October 15, 1887, the President of the United States, Grover Cleveland, visited the town and stayed overnight at the McKenzie Hotel, next door to the depot.

 Geography

 McKenzie is located in northern Carroll County at 36°7′59″N 88°31′2″W (36.133189, -88.517189).
 A small part of the city extends north into Henry County, and a smaller part extends west into Weakley County.
 U.S. Route 79 passes through the city southeast of the center, leading northeast 17 mi to Paris and southwest 20 mi to Milan.
 Tennessee State Route 22 runs through the east side of the city as a bypass, leading northwest 25 mi to Martin and southeast 10 mi to Huntingdon.

 According to the United States Census Bureau, McKenzie has a total area of 16.2 sqkm, all land.